Price: 30,000 gp

 The Band of Roland is a strange magic device.
 The device comes in a leather bag about 18” around and 2” thick.
 Within the bag is a twisted band of white metal inscribed with the word “Roland”.
 The band is twisted in such a way that it forms three loops within the bag.
 When the loops are uncoiled , the band expands to 4 feet and is a permanent gate to a location underground.
-One side of the band is an entrance to the room under ground while the back side turns opaque.
+One side of the band is an entrance to the room under ground while the back side turns opaque and impenetrable.
 The space is clearly carved into the bedrock somewhere on the prime material plane and has a source of clean air.
-It is 8 feet tall and wide and 12 feet deep.
+It is 4 feet tall and wide and 12 feet deep.

 The interior of the room is heavily warded against magic, especially scrying, so items placed within the room cannot be found by magical means, except when the band is uncoiled.

 It is completely safe to enter the space so long as one does manipulate the ring at the same time.
 If the band is placed face down the floor, characters will be trapped inside the room until someone picks up the band.
 They will also notice that the opening will pull objects and people “down”, but only if in contact with that surface.
-If the band is coiled, the opening vanishes, as does all light.
+If the band is coiled, the opening vanishes, as does all light inside the hole.
 The most dangerous mistake to make is to enter the room and pull the band in after one’s self.
-The white band only shows the interior of the room, so if the band is placed in the room no escape is possible without magic.
+The white band only shows the interior of the room, so if the band is placed in the room no escape is possible without other magic.

 If escape is necessary, please see the History section for the possibility of rescue.
 Escape is possible with any sort of magic similar to teleportation.